 Make-ahead and Storage

-- Make-ahead: You can simply make the cookie dough ahead of time by following the instruction on how to make the dough.
+- Make-ahead: You can simply make the cookie dough ahead of time by following the instructions on how to make the dough.
 You can store them in the refrigerator for a week or freezer for up to 3 months.
 Roll them flat and wrap them in plastic to save space in the freezer.
 Take them out and continue with the baking process when ready to consume.

 - Storage:

-Ube Cookies
+Ube Cookies with Hershey Kisses

 Equipment